-Proof of work (PoW) describes a system that requires a not insignificant but feasible amount of effort to deter frivolous or malicious computer power users, such as sending spam emails or launching denial of service attacks.
+Proof of work (PoW) describes a system that requires a not-insignificant nonsignificant but feasible amount of effort to deter frivolous or malicious computer power users, such as sending spam emails or launching denial of service attacks.
 The concept was subsequently adapted to securing digital money by Hall Finney in 2004 through the idea of "reusable proof of work" using the SHA-256 hashing algorithm.

 Understanding proof of work

 This explanation will concentrate on proof of work as it is used in the bitcoin network.

 This ledger contains a record of all bitcoin transactions, which are organized in sequential "blocks" so that no user's holdings can be spent twice.

 Furthermore, to prevent tampering, the ledger is public or "distributed"; other users would quickly reject an altered version.